Fall in Cape May: When Going to the Beach Is For the Birds

 Cape May is a beach town, but there’s so much more to do than just hit the sand and surf.
 Fall is a fantastic time to visit this New Jersey gem: with the swimsuits and flip-flops in storage, breathtaking birds become the star attraction.

 For more than 70 years, the New Jersey Audubon Society has hosted the Cape May Fall Festival, which provides unique birding opportunities for the whole family.
-This year, it’s happening from October 19 to 22, with an opening-night party October 19.
-Take the family to celebrate the 40th anniversary of the Cape May Bird Observatory and the Cape May Hawkwatch, and enjoy this year-round community known for its lacy 19th century Victorian houses after you’ve put down your binoculars.
+This year, it’s happening from October 18 to 21, featuring Dr. Merlin Tuttle, scientist and founder of Bat Conservation International, as the Keynote speaker on Saturday night for The Incredible World of Bats.
+Take the family to celebrate with the Cape May Bird Observatory and the Cape May Hawkwatch, and enjoy this year-round community known for its lacy 19th century Victorian houses after you’ve put down your binoculars.

 The Perfect Storm